icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   automatically changed when the port type gets changed.
 This automatism is only applied if the settings are at their defaults, i.e. have not been changed by the user; otherwise, the user is asked whether the settings shall be changed (related to feature request #335).
-- Simple find/search function now allows to explicitly enable/disable the regex option (related feature requests #11 and #79 implemented in previous release).
+- Simple find/search function now allows to explicitly enable/disable the regex option (feature request #332, related to feature requests #11 and #79 implemented in previous release).
 - Option to enable/disable <...> and \... escape sequences has been separated for [Send Text] and [Send File].
 By default, escapes are enabled for [Send Text] and disabled for [Send File].
 - [Send File] now also sends (formatted) text files for binary terminals, including support for